quasarframework/quasar-testing/packages/e2e-cypress/README.md

 ---

-This AE manages Quasar and Cypress integration for you, both for JavaScript and TypeScript.
+This App Extension (AE) manages Quasar and Cypress integration for you, both for JavaScript and TypeScript.

 Some custom commands are included out-of-the-box: